-The Accelerating Kids' Access to Care Act (S. 2415) is bipartisan legislation, sponsored by Sen. Chuck Grassley, R-Iowa, and Sen. Michael Bennet, D-Colo., that seeks to improve children's access to essential health care outside their state by streamlining the Medicaid provider screening and enrollment process.
+The bipartisan Accelerating Kids' Access to Care Act (H.R.
+5900), sponsored by Reps.
+Joseph Kennedy, III, D-Mass., Jaime Herrera Beutler, R-Wash., and Ben Ray Lujan, D-N.M., would improve children's access to needed out-of-state health care by streamlining the Medicaid provider screening and enrollment process.

-The Accelerating Kids' Access to Care Act will improve children’s access to essential health care, while eliminating administrative burdens for providers and states.
-We ask lawmakers to co-sponsor S. 2415.
+The Accelerating Kids' Access to Care Act will improve children’s access to essential health care while eliminating administrative burdens for providers and states.
+Please co-sponsor H.R.
+5900.